pantheon-systems/documentation/source/content/guides/secrets/02-secrets-overview.md

 On the other hand, when Integrated Composer attempts to get secrets for `my-org-site`, it will go like this:
 - Fetch the secrets in the scope of `ic` for `my-org-site`.
 - Apply environment overrides for the current environment.
 - Look at the site owner.
-It determines it is the organization `my-org`.
+The organization `my-org` is identified.
 - Get the secrets for the organization `my-org` with scope `ic`.
 - Apply the environment overrides to those secrets for the current environment.
 - Merge the resulting organization secrets with the site secrets with the following caveats: